 Southeast Asia Hub: Singapore Site | SINGAPORE

-Jacob Martin serves as Assistant Headmaster at Dulwich College in Singapore.
+Jacob Martin serves as the Deputy Head of College at Dulwich College in Singapore.

 Born in South East Asia, in Hong Kong, Jacob’s childhood was spent travelling as he grew up in China, Russia and Portugal, returning to South London in between these periods.
 He started his teaching career volunteering in Nepal, and after teaching in the UK in the area in which he grew up in, Peckham and Camberwell, his wife Charlotte (Charlie) and he moved to Hong Kong where he began his international teaching career.

 He is originally a Chemistry and Science teacher by background and whilst in Hong Kong was Head of Science and Vice Principal as well as roles as MYP and DP coordinator.
 While in Hong Kong he was particularly involved in developing inclusion and new pathways for students through more innovative routes, something he is still passionate about.

 After a decade in Hong Kong, he moved back to Europe worked at Vienna International School as the Diploma Programme Coordinator and one of the academic leaders of the senior school and teachers of Theory of Knowledge.
 Five years ago, he moved again to Switzerland serving as Director of Teaching and Learning at the International School of Zug and Luzern (ISZL).
 Whilst at ISZL, he was particularly focused on developing teacher-centered PD models, first language and curriculum alignment, skills curriculum articulation and also again innovative programme routes and pathways for all students.